 Our research indicates that analogy can play at least four roles in natural language understanding.
 First, analogies are often explicitly stated in language, particularly in instructional materials.
 These need to be detected so that subsequent processing will gather up the base and target and the appropriate conclusions can be drawn.
-Analogical dialogue acts (Barbella & Forbus, 2011) extend communication act theories with additional operations inspired by structure-mapping, enabling a Companion to learn from such analogies expressed in natural language, as measured by improved query-answering performance.
+Analogical dialogue acts (Barbella and Forbus 2011) extend communication act theories with additional operations inspired by structure mapping, enabling a Companion to learn from such analogies expressed in natural language, as measured by improved query-answering performance.
 Second, for integrating knowledge learned by reading, it can be useful to carve up material in a complex text into cases.
-These cases can be used for answering comparison questions directly (Barbella & Forbus, 2015), and for subsequent processing (e.g. rumination (Forbus et al. 2007)).
-Third, analogy can also be used to learn evidence for semantic disambiguation, by accumulating cases about how particular word/word sense pairings were used in the linguistic context (including lexical, syntactic, and semantic information), and honed by SAGE to suggest how to disambiguate future texts (Barbella & Forbus, 2013).
-Finally, analogy can be used to learn new linguistic constructions (McFate & Forbus, 2016a), e.g. understanding sentences like "Sue crutched Joe the apple so he wouldn't starve."
+These cases can be used for answering comparison questions directly (Barbella and Forbus 2015), and for subsequent processing (for example, rumination [Forbus et al. 2007]).
+Third, analogy can also be used to learn evidence for semantic disambiguation, by accumulating cases about how particular word/word sense pairings were used in the linguistic context (including lexical, syntactic, and semantic information), and honed by SAGE to suggest how to disambiguate future texts (Barbella and Forbus 2013).
+Finally, analogy can be used to learn new linguistic constructions (McFate and Forbus 2016a), for example, understanding sentences like "Sue crutched Joe the apple so he wouldn't starve."

 Our evidence to date suggests that QP theory provides a formalism for natural language semantics concerning continuous phenomena.
-Qualitative representations capture the level of detail found in linguistic descriptions, and mappings can be established from FrameNet representations (McFate & Forbus, 2016b) to qualitative process theory.
-Moreover, qualitative representations can be learned by reading, with the knowledge produced improving strategy game performance (McFate et al. 2014).
+Qualitative representations capture the level of detail found in linguistic descriptions, and mappings can be established from FrameNet representations (McFate and Forbus 2016b) to qualitative process theory.
+Moreover, qualitative representations can be learned by reading, with the knowledge produced improving strategy game performance (McFate, Forbus, and Hinrichs 2014).